ed-puckett/esbook/README.md

-# WARNING
+# WARNING!

 This application implements a notebook interface which allows execution of arbitrary JavaScript code from the notebooks it loads.
 If you receive a notebook from an unknown or untrusted source and load and evaluate it, you will be excuting JavaScript code from that source.
-You must beware.
+Beware.

 # Stucture of the Notebook